Can You Snort Morphine?

 - Using more than prescribed.

 Morphine is highly similar to heroin—a notoriously addictive opiate.
 Heroin is synthesized from morphine opiate alkaloid precursors.
-When heroin is ingested, it enters the brain, where it is converted back to morphine, and binds to the opioid receptors.
+When heroin is ingested, it enters the brain, is converted back to morphine, and binds to the opioid receptors.
 This causes an intensely pleasurable experience or “high.”

 Abusing morphine is dangerous because it can lead to the development of an addiction and may increase the risk of an overdose.
 Snort morphine may pose even more dangers since the drug is delivered to the brain more quickly than if swallowed.
 Snorting opioids like morphine can also do damage to the nose.